 The size 9 weighs in at 10oz, a tad lighter than it’s predecessor.

-The Brooks Ghost 12 provides neutral support.
-The support and stability have been improved over the Ghost 11, the previous version.
+Like its’ model’s predecessors, the Brooks Ghost 14 provides neutral support.
+The support and stability have been improved over the Ghost 11 & 12.

 Brooks design for a smoother run, like so many other brands, is their technology, they call BioMoGo DNA, which has meant changes to the midsole area that attempts to adapt to the individual stride giving a feeling of a soft landing and responsive, smooth heel to toe transition.